FOUR LAKES TASK FORCE

 In other words, the investment in a dam must offset the cost of future property loss.
 It was determined in consultation and discussion that the study phase to determine if USACE could help with the dams would be a few years, and that funding would be unlikely.
 Therefore, FLTF pursued funding from the State of Michigan.

-bottomland vegetation growth
+Bottomland vegetation growth

 Please read “Vegetation Growth Within the Drained Impoundment Areas (Bottomland) Frequently Asked Questions” provided by EGLE for answers to the below questions.